Home/Blog/Lifestyle/Product Reviews/How to Pick the Best Acidity Medicine

 • cimetidine

-Proton pump inhibitors aim to suppress the acid production in your stomach.
-Besides, PPIs help to heal the oesophagus lining.
-It is safe to take PPIs for 14 days, up to three times a year, and they are most effective if taken 30 to 60 minutes before meals.
+Proton pump inhibitors (PPIs) suppress acid production in the stomach and help heal the oesophagus lining.
+They are safe for short-term use (14 days, up to three times a year) and are most effective when taken 30 to 60 minutes before meals.

 • omeprazole